-The left figures on the following page are taken from a sample properties within the unincorporated portion of Berlin Township in the Olentangy district.
+The figures on the following page are taken from a sample properties within the unincorporated portion of Berlin Township in the Olentangy district.

-Residential: The total market value of this example is \$260,900 [4404 Marilyn Dr], which is higher than the overall County average but typical for a recently-built suburban neighborhood.
+Residential: (Fig. 7.4) The total market value of this example is \$260,900 [4404 Marilyn Dr], which is higher than the overall County average but typical for a recently-built suburban neighborhood.